dphfox/autput/README.md

 This is [a certified Daniel P H Fox Side Project™](https://fluff.blog/2024/04/10/i-dont-want-to-be-a-maintainer.html), which I am sharing because I personally wanted it to exist in the world.
 I might maintain it.
 I might not.
 Contributions are welcome, but I do not make guarantees about those either.

-Feel free to use Lingua, but if you're about to depend on it big time, the security audit's on you.
+Feel free to use Autput, but if you're about to depend on it big time, the security audit's on you.
 If, for whatever reason, you end up in a spot of bother, you should probably not have used a random project from someone's GitHub without inspecting what it does properly.
 I take no responsibility for that.